narrrl/akan-discord-bot/README.md

 The bot directory should look like this:
 ```
-bot-directory
+akan/
     ├── akan-discord-bot-1.2-all.jar
     └── config.json
 ```

-The bot will create a log directory on the first start:
+The bot will create a logs and a guilds directory on the first start:
 ```
-bot-directory
+akan/
     ├── akan-discord-bot-1.2-all.jar
     ├── config.json
+    ├── guilds
+    │   └── GUILD_ID.json
     └── logs
         └── YYYY-MM-DDlog.json
 ```

 ## Contact